frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 A document that contains General Ledger (GL) entries and the sum of Debits and Credits of those entries is the same.
-In ERPNext you can update Payments, Returns etc using Journal Entrys.
+In ERPNext you can update Payments, Returns, etc., using Journal Entrys.

 > Accounts > Journal Entry